Job Depression Statistics

 If you’re unable to escape the source of your work-related depression, haven’t yet found a new job or can’t take time off, your depression symptoms may be more manageable with the cultivation of healthy habits.
 For example, instead of going to lunch with angry coworkers, use your lunch break to take a brief outdoor walk or meditate for 15 minutes.
 These small gestures won’t alleviate all the challenges that come with a toxic workplace, but they can lower your blood pressure and help you better manage stressors at work.

 Depression at work can be a big problem, and one that shouldn’t be taken lightly.
-If you’re suffering from clinical depression, getting help can be the only way to put your life back on the right track.
+If you’re suffering from depression, getting help and medical advice can be the only way to put your life back on the right track.
 Contact FHE Health today to learn more about our comprehensive mental health treatment programs, including inpatient and outpatient depression rehabilitation.